 Course Descriptions and Schedule

-To help you make an informed decision as to what courses to enroll in, we have compiled a list of course descriptions composed by the professors who will be teaching these classes.
+To help you make an informed decision in choosing which courses to enroll in, we have compiled a list of course descriptions composed by the professors who will be teaching the classes.
 We hope that this will give you more insight into what will be taught in these classes.
-If you have further questions about a specific course, we encourage you to contact the instructor directly via email.
+If you have further questions about a specific course, we encourage you to contact the instructor directly.
+Our course listings and other essential information can all be conveniently found here.

 Fall 2024